-Acute heart failure is heart failure that occurs suddenly and sometimes without warning.
+Acute heart failure is an illness that hits suddenly and without any earlier symptoms.

 Indeed, the medical definition of acute, according to MediLexicon, is "a health effect, usually of rapid onset, brief, not prolonged; sometimes loosely used to mean severe."